luontola/tdd-mooc-tetris/docs/level-4.md

 there, changing only a few lines at a time between running tests.
 If the tests fail, undo your changes and try another tiny change.

-After this level, you should have enough code for duplication start becoming an issue.
+After this level you should have enough code for [duplication](https://tdd.mooc.fi/2-design#duplication) to start becoming an issue.
 Go through the [sparrow decks](https://llewellynfalco.blogspot.com/p/sparrow-decks.html) for duplication, and maybe also the other code smells, to train your ability to detect code smells.
 Then read through your code looking for duplication, and refactor to remove it.